History of Tiger in Timeline

 As of 2020, India had the largest extent of global tiger habitat with 300,508 km (116,027 sq mi), followed by Russia with 195,819 km (75,606 sq mi).

-2021: Results of 2018 study were corroborated
+2021: Results of 2018 tiger genome sequencing study corroborated

 2022: Tiger inhabits less than 7% of its historical distribution

-As of 2022, the tiger inhabits less than 7% of its historical distribution, with a scattered range in the Indian subcontinent, the Indochinese Peninsula, Sumatra, northeastern China, and the Russian Far East.
+As of 2022, the tiger inhabits less than 7% of its historical distribution, with a scattered range in the Indian subcontinent, Indochinese Peninsula, Sumatra, northeastern China, and the Russian Far East.

 In 2022, the keeping of tigers and other big cats by private people was banned in the US.